Pirates vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have been underdogs eight times over their past 10 games and lost every one of those contests.
+- In nine games as the underdog over the last 10 contests, the Pirates were upset in every contest.

-- In their previous 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 5-5-0 when it comes to hitting the over.
+- When it comes to the over/under, the Pirates and their foes are 6-4-0 in their previous 10 contests.

-- The Pirates' previous 10 contests have not had a runline posted by oddsmakers.
+- The Pirates' previous 10 contests have not had a spread posted by bookmakers.

 Pirates Betting Records & Stats